loteoo/ks/README.md

 ## Installation

-Use the install script for an easy interactive installation:
+Use the install script for an automated, interactive installation:

 ```sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/loteoo/ks/main/install)"
 ```

-This script is safe to re-run multiple times if your installation becomes corrupted for some reason.
+This script is safe to re-run multiple times if your installation becomes corrupted for some reason, or to update to the latest version.

 I'll eventually publish this on homebrew.